 I was last to go through.
 As carefully as I could, I pushed it closed again.
 The door, oddly enough, didn’t creak as it clicked closed.

 The Rolot’s galley was larger than any I’d ever seen on a tall ship.
 It gave us more than enough room to crouch and move forward without banging into pans or cabinets.
 We proceeded on our hands and knees towards what was probably the back entrance to the dining room.

 The door that would admit us was, unsurprisingly, locked.
 The keyhole was wide enough to peer through.
 I put my eye against it.

-Women were crying.
+Women were crying—I could hear that.
 Besides that there was nothing—no sounds of movement, no men talking, no babies or children crying, nothing.
-Likely everyone was under guard, then.
+Likely everyone was under guard.

 The view through was sightless.
 Someone was leaning against the door, but then moved away.
 He or she wore scarlet.

 Stacie was wearing scarlet the last time I saw her!

 She was no dummy.
 Positioning herself next to the door would be, in fact, something she’d do, or at least try to do.
 She had a nickname, ol’ Stace: “Viper.”
 She constantly looked for an advantage, whether it be swordfighting or card-playing or just bantering back and forth, and did so often quite sneakily and underhandedly, just like a viper would.

 The guards watching her wouldn’t particularly care about someone hanging out next to a back door, especially if that person was a woman.
 The Rolot was, after all, miles out at sea.
 Where would some helpless woman go that the pirates wouldn’t eventually find?
 They had heaps of fear and uncertainty on their side, not to mention a complete lockdown on all weapons!